 This homemade stuffing recipe is the classic holiday side dish you are looking for!
 Passed down through generations and featuring simple ingredients with perfect poultry seasoning flavour.
 Stuff your turkey, chicken, or just make a large pan full and bake separately.

 If you’re looking for a classic homemade bread stuffing recipe, look no further!
 My mom’s recipe is so easy to make and is the perfect side dish for a delicious turkey dinner over the holidays.
-Our family loves stuffing so much, I always make a pan of it to go alongside a bowl of Spinach Stuffing Balls and the Green Bean Casserole.

 My Mom’s Homemade Bread Stuffing Recipe